UTNuclearRoboticsPublic/rviz_openhmd/README.md

 Note: Only a mini-display to display cable will work for display ports.

 Note: If you are having error in headset tracking, check your system [udev rules](https://github.com/OpenHMD/OpenHMD/wiki/Udev-rules-list).

+## Further Development
+To further the plugin's ability using the developing OpenHMD library, you will likely need to compile and provide the OpenHMD binary yourself.
+We providing an [older version](https://github.com/OpenHMD/OpenHMD/tree/4ca169b49ab4ea4bee2a8ea519d9ba8dcf662bd5) of OpenHMD.
+As they further development and more features become available, or if you have your own version of their library, simply compile and copy the .so file and corresponding header to /OpenHMD in this repo.
+This will allow the CMakeLists.txt file to find your binary.
+Alternatively, you can directly edit CMakeLists.txt to find your version of the library.
+We are providing the binary for convenience and to allow 'plug and play' to the project.

+For now the project supports a maximum of 2 headsets.
+We are looking into ways to properly position windows automatically, but for now you will have to move the compositor window into your headset manually.
+As OpenHMD does not actually support 2 headsets at once, we are using a workaround to make things happen.
+If you see a better way for positioning windows, let us know or make a pull request!

+We hope to find drivers for the vive controllers as well.
+This will require implementing both the controllers and the base stations to give positional data.
+Currently the only way to do this we have seen is to go through Steam.
+Again, let us know if you have any ideas on how to further this development.

 ## Troubleshooting
 1. The USB on the HTC Vive (and potentially others) can be finicky.
 Try using a different USB port if you are still having issues after setting udev rules.